ni/grpc-labview/README.md

 ## Note: This project is not yet complete
 * Not all .proto data types are supported
-* The VI generated has not yet been implemneted - VIs need to be implemented by hand to match the .proto file
+* The VI generated has not been fully implemented when updating the generated code with the .proto - VIs need to be implemented by hand to match the .proto file in certain cases
 * Extensive testing is not complete
 * The names of the various generated methods, events, and VIs are subject to change until the 1.0 release
 * This project is not supported by NI Technical Support

-## Creating a LabVIEW gRPC Server

-Step-by-step examples can be found in the [Creating a Server](docs/ServerCreation.md) guide
+## User Guide

+If you would like to use LabVIEW gRPC in your project and want to where to start: [Quick Start](docs/QuickStart.md) and [Basic Tutorial](docs/BasicsTutorial.md) is a great place to start.
+This covers step by step guide on,
+* how to create a simple proto
+* generate the server code
+* generate the client code
+* make modification to the generated code
+* run the server and client program

 ### Examples

 Example servers are located in the examples foldes in the releases.
-* QueryServer - Example server which implements a Query / Invoke / Event API
+* helloworld - Example server and client program which implements a simple Unary method.
+You can run this LabVIEW program along with Python server or client as well

-The examples include a python client that can be used to communicate with the example servers.

-## Using the LabVIEW Client API

-Coming Soon
+* route_guide - Example server and client program which implement unary, server streaming, client streaming and bidirectional functions

 ## SSL/TLS Support